elvis-pan/elvis-pan.github.io/_posts/2021-01-26-coursereview.md

   - If you are a great self-learner you can probably learn all the stuff all by yourself through reading the book.
 I don't recommend taking it if you do not plan to do a math major/minor.
 - 79-104 Global Histories
   - The topic was *Genocides and Weapons of Mass Destruction*.
 It's not the most interesting topic, but it's good to know a bit about it.
-  - The workload was not very light as I expected.
+  - The workload was not very light as I expected, maybe because I'm a little perfectionist.
 The grading was very nice and gentle however.
 - 15-295 Competition Programming and Problem Solving
   - More like a club than a course.
 I plan to take more in the future.
   - If you know pretty much about competitive programming, it almost takes you no time.
 I never do competitive programming before, only some LeetCode problems, but I only spent like ~20 hours in total on it for the semester to get an A.